DragonFlamez/DragonFlamez/README.md

 - 📫 How to reach me **kingkrishtdm@gmail.com**

-- ⚡ Fun fact **I am a weird combination of Anime, Programming, Gaming, and Right Wing Politics.
-Haven't ever met a person like me XD**
+- ⚡ Fun fact **I am a weird combination of Anime, Programming, and Gaming**

 <h3 align="left">Connect with me:</h3>
 <p align="left">